South Korea–Vietnam relations

 South Korea and Vietnam established formal diplomatic relations on 22 December 1992, though the two countries had already had various historical contacts long before that.
 According to Vietnamese Prime Minister Phan Văn Khải, "The Republic of Korea is a very important partner of Vietnam and a good model for Vietnam to expand cooperation and exchange experiences during its development process."
+On 2022, South Korea and Vietnam upgraded their relationship in to "comprehensive strategic partnership", became the fourth country after China, Russia and India to do so.

 History

-In ancient times, Korea and Vietnam were within the Sinosphere and share the same Confucian ethical philosophy and model of political governing, culture and social structure.
-Choe Chiwon (857-?), a Silla Confucian official wrote "borders of Jiaozhi" and the Protectorate of Annam.
-Semi-official encounters regularly happened when envoys from both countries met in China for tribute visits.
+In ancient times, Korea and Vietnam were within the Sinosphere and share the same Confucian ethical philosophy.
+Ch'oe Ch'i-wŏn (857-?), a Silla official wrote "borders of Jiaozhi" and the Protectorate of Annam.
+Semi-official encounters regularly happened when envoys from both countries met in Beijing.

 The last remaining survivors of the Lý dynasty had fled to Korea following Trần Thủ Độ's total massacre of the Lý family.
-One of famous Lý survivors was Lý Long Tường, who later helped to defeat the Mongols and halted total Mongol occupation of Korea for many years, even though Korea was eventually forced to become a Mongol vassal.
-For these efforts, he was revered as one of the most important heroes in the Mongol wars and became a significant part of history forming the historical and mutual bond between Korea and Vietnam that exists for eight centuries and still remains since.
+One of famous Lý survivors was Lý Long Tường, who later helped to defeat the Mongol invasions of Korea.
+During the First Indochina War, South Korea had recognized the State of Vietnam while North Korea had recognized the Democratic Republic of Vietnam.